I. You Are a Gift.

 IV.
 Don’t Distract Yourself with Misplaced Blame.

-But remember that painting outside the lines isn’t easy.
+Celebrate your uniqueness.
+But remember that painting outside the lines isn’t easy for anyone.

 V. Be Open and Loving.